 Textbooks and instructional materials shall be adopted consistent with provisions of The School Code.
 The recommendation to the Board based on the input from the Curriculum Advisory shall include the following information:

-Teachers are encouraged to limit the use of supplemental media material to only that which will enhance, or otherwise illustrate, the subjects being taught.
-All supplemental media material must be age-appropriate.
-Additionally, no R-rated movie shall be shown to students unless prior approval is received from the Building Principal, and no NC-17 movie shall be shown under any circumstances.
+Teachers are encouraged to use age appropriate supplemental material only when it will enhance, or otherwise illustrate, the subjects being taught and to ensure it is age-appropriate.
+No R-rated movie shall be shown to students unless prior approval is received from the Superintendent or designee, and no movie rated NC-17 (no one 17 and under admitted) shall be shown under any circumstances.
 These restrictions apply to television programs and other media with equivalent ratings.
+The Superintendent or designee shall give parents/guardians an opportunity to request that their child not participate in a class showing a movie, television program, or other media with an R or equivalent rating.

 LEGAL REF.: 105 ILCS 5/10-20.8, 5/10-20.9, and 5/28-19.1.